 9:00 - APB (NEW - Beginning February 6)

 Gotham and Lucifer both have full-season orders, but they go on extended hiatus following their January 30th airings.
 24: Legacy will get a special premiere after the Super Bowl on February 5, with the series continuing with a new episode the following night leading into the premiere of APB.
-Both new shows end their runs in April, when Gotham and Lucifer return; their seasons seem likely to extend into summer.
+Both new shows end their runs in April, when Gotham and Lucifer return; their seasons will extend into the summer.

 8:00 - New Girl (Beginning January 3)